-Changes are periodically made to the information herein; before using this publication in connection with the operation of IBM systems, consult the latest IBM System/370 and 4300 Processors Bibliography, GC20-0001, for the editions that are applicable and current.
+Changes are made periodically to this publication; before using this publication in connection with the operation of IBM systems, consult the latest IBM System/370, 30xx, and 4300 Processors Bibliography, GC20-0001, for the editions that are applicable and current.

 References in this publication to IBM products, programs, or services do not imply that IBM intends to make these available in all countries in which IBM operates.
-Any reference to an IBM program product in this publication is not intended to state or imply that only IBM's program product may be used.
+Any reference to an IBM licensed program in this publication is not intended to state or imply that only IBM's program may be used.
 Any functionally equivalent program may be used instead.

-Publications are not stocked at the address given below; requests for IBM publications should be made to your IBM representative or to the IBM branch office serving your locality.
+Requests for IBM publications should be made to your IBM representative or to the IBM branch office serving your locality.
+If you request publications from the address given below, your order will be delayed because publications are not stocked there.

-A form for readers' comments is provided at the back of this publication.
+A form for reader's comments is provided at the back of this publication.
 If the form has been removed, comments may be addressed to IBM Corporation, P.O.
 Box 50020, Programming Publishing, San Jose, California, U.S.A.
 95150.
-IBM may use or distribute whatever information you supply in any way it believes appropriate without incurring any obligation to you.
+IBM may use or distribute any of the information you supply in any way it believes appropriate without incurring any obligation to you.

-© Copyright International Business Machines Corporation 1983
+© Copyright International Business Machines Corporation 1983, 1986, 1987